-Although Seller Locker does not file the refund cases itself, it helps you submit claims by providing all the text and data required.
-It then tracks the cases you submit, so you can see the progress of your reimbursements.
+Whichever option is taken, Seller Locker then tracks the cases you submit, so you can see the progress of your reimbursements.

 Seller Locker also has a Pick and Pack Fee Manager.
 This is unique to Seller Locker and compares your actual product dimensions against the dimensions calculated by Amazon’s warehouse scanners, when an FBA order is shipped.
 It can then identify overcharging and help you file refund claims.

 Finally, Seller Locker also provides a free, accurate FBA fee calculator so you can check the fees and estimate your profits, before sending products into FBA.
 Seller Locker only supports the Amazon US marketplace currently, but there are plans to add the UK, Europe, Canada and Japan.

 Seller Locker charges a 25% commission, billed after reimbursements are received.

 AMZRefund operates differently to Refunds Manager and Seller Locker.

 After downloading your data from Amazon, it identifies all the potential reimbursement cases and calculates the total refund you can claim.
 This data crunching takes less than 30 minutes.

 You can then purchase a report with all the details needed to make a claim, including instructions, at a price of 12% of the total reimbursement calculated.
 It’s an upfront payment for the data needed to make your claims, rather than a higher commission after the refund is received.

 Once you have purchased a report from AMZRefund, it is down to you to submit claims through Seller Central yourself.
 You will need to satisfy yourself that the claims you make are accurate before proceeding.